avikodak/BengaluruStartupInterviews/README.md

 * Design a system where you can provide suggestions to users for ecommerce based company?
 * How do you search tweets based on a hashtag ?
 * How do you implement coupons system in ecommerce ?
+* How do you implement spell corrector for say reviews ?

 ### WebDev Questions
 * What is HTTP?